MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/manage-access.md

 # Manage access to your Azure environment with Azure role-based access control

-Managing who can access your Azure resources and subscriptions is an important part of your Azure governance strategy, and assigning group-based access rights and privileges is a good practice.
-Dealing with groups rather than individual users simplifies maintenance of access policies, provides consistent access management across teams, and reduces configuration errors.
+Managing who can access your Azure resources and subscriptions is an important part of your Azure governance strategy.
+Assigning group-based access rights and privileges is also a good practice.
+Dealing with groups, rather than individual users, simplifies maintenance of access policies.
+This provides consistent access management across teams, and reduces configuration errors.
 Azure role-based access control (Azure RBAC) is the primary method of managing access in Azure.

-Azure RBAC provides detailed access management of resources in Azure.
-It helps you manage who has access to Azure resources, what they can do with those resources, and what scopes they can access.
+Azure RBAC lets you manage your resources access in Azure.
+This helps you manage who has access to Azure resources, what they can do with those resources, and what scopes they can access.

 When you plan your access control strategy, grant users the least privilege required to get their work done.
 The following image shows a suggested pattern for assigning Azure RBAC.